Ahm3dAlAli/AI-ChatBot/README.md

 # 🤖Cognitive Assistance Chatbot 💬
-Welcome to the Cognitive Assistance Chatbot by OpenFabric!
+Welcome to part of the backened development of Cognitive Assistance Chatbot by OpenFabric!
 This chatbot is designed to provide users with quick and accurate answers to science-related questions using advanced NLP technology.

 ## Introduction
 This chatbot is an AI solution for those seeking fast and accurate answers to science-related questions.
 Our chatbot utilizes advanced NLP technology to process user queries and provide relevant answers in real-time.
 It is powered by the BERT (Bidirectional Encoder Representations from Transformers) model, which is trained on a massive amount of text data and can provide highly accurate responses to a wide range of science-related questions.
 The chatbot is implemented in Python using the transformers library by Hugging Face.